-This is the Non-Technical Summary of the Environmental Report for the Gort Draft Local Area Plan (LAP) 2025-2031.
-The purpose of the Environmental Report is to provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Plan.
-The Environmental Report has been prepared as part of a Strategic Environmental Assessment (SEA) process for the Plan.
+This is the Non-Technical Summary of the Environmental Report for Proposed Material Alterations to the Gort Draft Local Area Plan (LAP) 2025-2031.
+The purpose of the Environmental Report is to provide a clear understanding of the likely environmental consequences of decisions regarding certain Proposed Material Alterations.
+The Environmental Report has been prepared as part of a Strategic Environmental Assessment (SEA) process for the Plan and associated Proposed Material Alterations.